Chart Color Schemes

 Employment conditions in Elliminyt demonstrate exceptional strength compared to most Australian markets

-Elliminyt has a balanced workforce encompassing white and blue collar jobs, with significant representation from manufacturing and industrial sectors.
-As of September 2025, 1,679 residents are employed, and the unemployment rate is 1.7% lower than Rest of Vic.'s rate of 3.8%.
+Elliminyt has a balanced workforce with strong representation from white collar and blue collar jobs, particularly in manufacturing and industrial sectors.
+As of September 2025, the unemployment rate was 2.1%, lower than the Rest of Vic.'s rate of 3.8%.
+Workforce participation was high at 67.7% compared to Rest of Vic.'s 61.4%.

 Frequently Asked Questions - Employment